-SERVICE BENEFIT FOR PERSONS UNDER BENEFIT FOR PERSONS A AGE 21 21 AND OLDER breast surgery was performed on a diseased breast. breast surgery was performed on a diseased breast.
-37. Rehabilitation services 38.
-Renal Dialysis Clinic Services [de- fined at 42 CFR §440.90].
-Covered as medically necessary.
-Generally limited to the beginning ninety (90) day period prior to the enrollee's becoming eligible for coverage by the Medicare program.
-Covered as medically necessary.
-Generally limited to the beginning ninety (90) day period prior to the enrollee's becoming eligible for coverage by the Medicare program.
-39. Speech Therapy [defined at 42 CFR §440.110(c)].
+SERVICE BENEFIT FOR PERSONS UNDER AGE 21 BENEFIT FOR PERSONS AGED 21 AND OLDER 40.
+Sitter Services [defined as nursing services provided in the hospital by a nurse who is not an employee of the hospital].
+Covered as medically necessary when a sitter who is not a relative is needed for an enrollee who is confined to a hospital as a bed patient.
+Certification must be made by a network physician that an R.N. or L.P.N. is needed, and neither is available.
+Effective February 1, 2007, not Not covered.
+39.41.
+Speech Therapy [defined at 42 CFR §440.110(c)].
+Covered.
 Covered as medically necessary, by a Licensed Speech Therapist to restore, improve, stabilize or ameliorate impaired functions.
 Covered as medically necessary, as long as there is continued medical progress, by a Licensed Speech Therapist to restore speech after a loss or impairment.
-40. Transportation.
+40.42.
+Transportation.
 See "Emergency Air and Ground Transportation," "Non-Emergency Ambulance Transportation," and "Non-Emergency Transportation."
 See "Emergency Air and Ground Transportation," "Non-Emergency Ambulance Transportation," and "Non-Emergency Transportation."
-41. Vision Services [defined as services to treat conditions of the eyes].
+41.43.
+Vision Services [defined as services to treat conditions of the eyes].
 Preventive, diagnostic, and treatment services (including eyeglasses) covered as medically necessary.
 Medical eye care, meaning evaluation and management of abnormal conditions, diseases, and disorders of the eye (not including evaluation and treatment of the refractive state) is covered.
 Routine, periodic assessment, evaluation or screening of normal eyes, and examinations for the purpose of prescribing, fitting, or changing eyeglasses and/or contact lenses are not covered.
 One pair of cataract glasses or lenses is covered for adults following cataract surgery.